-An instruments issued by a Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument archase of the Company's own equity instruments is recognised and deducted directly in equity.
+On derecognition of a financial asset, the difference between the carrying amount and the consideration received is recognised in the Statement of Profit and the definitions of a financial inability and an equity instruments.
+Equity instruments An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
+Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.
+Repurchase of the Company's own equity instruments is recognised and deducted directly in equity.
 No gain or loss is recognised in Statement of Profit and Loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.
-Dividend paid on equity instruments are directly reduced from equity ial lia
+Dividend paid on equity instruments are directly reduced from equity.